ss1307-uol/AirQualityAPI/README.md

 # AirQualityAPI using Linx platform and Microsoft Azure SQL DB

 ## Description
 An Air Quality Service should send pollution warnings via an app which users have to install on their phones and sign up with the service.
-The Air Quality Service uses a Data Service to access basic air quality data.
+The Air Quality Service uses a data service to access basic air quality data.
 The Data Service is accessible through a REST API where The Air Quality Service decides to issue warnings based on defined limits for given measurements.Here task is to develop the Air Quality Service using Linx and detailed requirements are given by the platform-independent use case, sequence, component and class diagrams.
 The Rest API is developed using Linx Low code development platform and for database Microsoft Azure SQL DB is being used.

 ### Activity diagram